zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-We added the pointer type as `fn_ptr` to the internal representations and also
-added a dedicated constructor which is specialized for function types.
+We added the pointer type as `fn_ptr` to the internal representations and a dedicated constructor specialized for function types.
 To store
-the pointer in the constructor we use an [`reinterpret_cast`][23] to the type
-of `fn_ptr` to benefit of the conversion garantee for function pointers.
+the pointer in the constructor, we use an [`reinterpret_cast`][23] to the type of `fn_ptr` to benefit from the conversion guarantee for function pointers.

-Next we add support for the function pointer to our `get` template function:
+Next, we add support for the function pointer to our `get` template function:

 ```cpp
 template <typename T>